For Parents

 Watch the forecast, and provide the following if appropriate:

-Upon check-in on the first day, you can take your child and their belongings to drop them off on the front porch of the farmhouse.
+Upon check-in on the first day, you can take your child and their belongings to drop them off on the front porch of the Cabin.

 Video Games/Cellphones